BSc (Hons) Coaching: Sport and Fitness (Top-up)

 - means you will be able to top-up your FdSc qualification to a full BSc degree

-- provides students with all the necessary skills and insight required to work within the sports and fitness industry
+- provides you with all the necessary skills and insight required to work within the sports and fitness industry

-- helps students to get that first foot on the employment ladder.
+- helps you to get that first foot on the employment ladder

-- *is part of a subject area rated 2nd in Wales for satisfaction with teaching in the Sports Science subject league tables, The Guardian University Guide 2022.
+- *is part of a subject area rated 4th in the UK and 1st in Wales for teaching satisfaction in the Sports Science subject league tables, The Guardian University Guide 2023.

 Coaching: Sport and Fitnessat WGU

 Find out more about the Coaching for Sport and Fitness degree and the opportunities available from one of its programme leaders, Jon Hughes.

 Key course features

 - The course offers real-world opportunities to experience the workplace